 In my experience, the best coaches are the ones who truly care about others, who can hold space and support people, and who are always seeking to learn more, be better, and get really deep.

 But if you consider yourself an introvert, empath, and/or highly sensitive person, here are 6 reasons that you have some beautiful natural skills that are perfect for coaching.

 1 – Introverts are excellent listeners

-One of my clients this week actually queried her skills as a coach, saying that she prefers to listen and only speak when she has something really important to say.
-She thought this was a bad thing and was going to negatively affect her impact as a coach.
+One of my clients (a new coach) actually queried her skills as a coach, saying that she prefers to listen and only speak when she has something really important to say.
+She thought this was a bad thing and was going to negatively affect her impact with clients.

-By creating a quieter coaching space, your clients have a greater ability to be with their thoughts too.
-It allows them to talk things through, answer their own questions, and feel safe to speak their minds.
+Most introverts have a quieter energy and style about them.
+A quieter coaching space gives your clients permission to speak (or not), it naturally allows them to talk things through, answer their own questions, and feel safe to speak their minds.

-More introverted people aren’t quick to fill pauses with words so that leaves space for clients to come to their own conclusions or take their thoughts and feelings a step further than they might otherwise.
+More introverted people are generally less quick to fill pauses with words so that leaves space for clients to come to their own conclusions or take their thoughts and feelings a step further than they might otherwise.

 There’s still a pretty solid social belief that introverts don’t really like people.
 Not correct!
 In fact, we thrive in one-on-one situations because we don’t have to spread our energy, it’s more concentrated.
 We love getting into really deep and meaningful conversation quickly and this can create some pretty powerful stuff.

 In a group situation, a more introverted type can get worn out and overwhelmed, that one-on-one is the space that we actually feel energised, if it’s with the right person.